CybersecurityUnitn/PISTIS/README.md

 Note that it might not be trivial deciding whether the optimisation is valid or not: some might seem valid but might instead break the application.
 As a rule of thumb, the optimisation is valid as long as there is no other register assignation (e.g. for `r7`) between the dynamic call and the spotted assignation.
 This means that the call will indeed be only to that static address (e.g. `_sbrk_r`).
 **NB**: be aware of the jumps that might make the analysis of the code non-linear.

+# Debug and measurements
+In order to debug PISTIS or to run measurements, it might be useful to run PISTIS in Code Composer Studio (CCS).
+To facilitate this, the archive `debugCCSProject.zip` contains an exported CCS project.
+This can be imported in CCS and used to debug the various components of PISTIS.
+Measurements can be computed using the internal clocks as well in debug mode, or with a logical analyser for a more accurate evaluation.